-Newcomers are always welcome for public meditation every Tuesday and Thursday at 8pm.
+Newcomers are always welcome for public meditation every Tuesday and Wednesday at 7pm and Thursday at 8pm.
 You don’t need to bring anything, and there’s no cost.

 On Thursday night there is a 10-minute talk at 8pm, followed by a guided meditation, which goes for about half an hour.

 We regularly invite teachers from around Australia and overseas to teach meditation and explain Buddha’s teachings.
 See the schedule below for what’s on in the next few months.

 30-minute talk on Buddhism, followed by meditation